Signed area enumeration for lattice walks: Chiral walks on the triangular lattice

-\be I_q-zH_q= \nonumber\ee which is indeed of the type (\ref{mamatrix}) with a vanishing bottom-left entry.
-Note that the non Hermiticity of the triangular Hamiltonian and thus of the secular matrix is a consequence of the fact that the chiral paths carry an orientation on the lattice.
+which is of the type~\eqref{mamatrix} with a vanishing bottom-left entry.
+The non-Hermiticity of the triangular Hamiltonian, and thus of $I_q-zH_q$, is a consequence of the chiral nature of the walks.

-The triangular algebraic area enumeration follows with an expression similar to (\ref{coco}) provided that the trigonometric single sums appearing in (\ref{suf}) pertaining to the triangular spectral function (\ref{OK}) can be computed \cite{2} and that the sum is made on all $3$-compositions of the length of the triangular paths considered.
+The triangular signed area enumeration follows~\cite{2}, yielding an expression similar to Theorem~\ref{coco} with the trigonometric single sums appearing in~\eqref{suf} involving the triangular spectral function \eqref{OK} and the sum done over all {3}-compositions of the length of the triangular walks.